-A10.
+A13.
 Basement developments: there is concern in the Area about the increasing number of such developments.
 Camden Planning Guidance (CPG4) states that the council will only permit basement and underground developments that do not: cause harm to the built and natural environment and local amenity; result in flooding; or lead to ground instability.
 The NDP fully supports the requirement for full and rigorous Basement Impact Assessments before any such applications are considered.

 The Guidance cites West Hampstead, South Hampstead and Cricklewood as areas that have been identified as being subject to localised flooding from surface water due to local soil conditions and topography; it also cites a large number of streets in the Area that have been subject to surface water flooding the past.
 Basement and underground developments in these areas should therefore be avoided.
-If planning permission is given for basements, they must not be deeper than one storey and should not be larger than the footprint of the property.